FlashDeviant/Gabby/README.md

 She does this by using a role that is named like the voice channel.
 The channel permissions on the text channel are set so that everyone cannot see it, but the name role can.
 Gabby then assigns and removes this role from users as they connect and disconnect respectively.

-Gabby also features some commands that lets server owners set up these channel pairs with sease and remove them just as quickly.
+Gabby also features some commands that lets server owners set up these channel pairs with ease and remove them just as quickly.

 ## How can I use her on my server?
 Currently I'm still perfecting functionality and making her more reliable.
 Once this is done I may consider hosting her publicly.